MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/move-the-central-management-server.md

 1. On the Skype for Business Server 2019 server that will be the Central Management Server, log on to the computer where the Skype for Business Server Management Shell is installed as a member of the **RTCUniversalServerAdmins** group.
 You must also have the SQL Server database administrator user rights and permissions.

-2. Open Skype for Business Server Management Shell.
+2. Open Skype for Business Server Management Shell (Run as Administrator).

 3. In the Skype for Business Server Management Shell, type: